A Working Theory

 The difference wasn't technology

 We are living through the largest overhang in history.
-AI capabilities have advanced faster than our ability to restructure work, infrastructure, or society around them.
-Most organisations are treating these new tools like nitrous oxide at a party—generating fun images and chatbots—while the "surgery" remains unchanged.
+AI capabilities have advanced faster than our collective ability to recognise what they mean.
+The tools are public.
+The papers are on arXiv.
+The capabilities are subscription-priced.
+Yet most of the world is still treating these tools like nitrous at a party — generating fun images and chatbots — while the surgery remains unchanged.

 What this site is for